animetosho/ParPar/xor_depends/info.md

 (including non-SIMD sizes) and only needs load, store and XOR operations to function.

-Using 256 bit AVX operations may improve performance over 128 bit SSE operations.
-Also, the 3 operand XOR operations could be useful for eliminating MOV instructions if optimal sequences (above) are to be used.
-AVX512’s 32 registers may also give a very minor boost by allowing all 16 inputs to be cached, and provide ample temporary storage to handle the case when the source and destination buffers are the same.
-The ternary logic instruction, if it ends up being as fast as a VPXOR, could cut the number of required operations in half.
+Using 256 bit AVX operations improves performance over 128 bit SSE operations, plus the 3 operand syntax of AVX is useful for eliminating MOV instructions if optimal sequences (above) are to be used.
+AVX512’s 32 registers may also give a very minor boost by allowing all 16 inputs to be cached (which also eliminates the need to handle cases when the source and destination buffers are the same).
+The ternary logic instruction, which effectively can perform 2 XORs at once, further improves speed.

 The downside is that 256 bit operations would require processing to be performed on rather large 512 byte blocks.
-Various parts of the current implementation would need to be rewritten for AVX to implement 3 operand support (including the JIT routines).
+Also, the JIT operation is relatively slow, which becomes a larger portion of overall time when the main processing loop becomes faster.

-I haven’t yet explored using an AVX implementation.
+I haven’t yet explored using an AVX(1) implementation.
 Initial tests with AVX (floating point operations) seem to show minimal benefit\* on Intel CPUs due to limited FP concurrency.
-I expect AMD Bulldozer based CPUs not to yield any benefit when multi-threading when AVX operations are used.
+I expect AMD Bulldozer/Jaguar based CPUs not to yield any benefit when multi-threading when AVX operations are used.
 Hence, it seems like AVX2 capable CPUs are necessary for better performance.

 \* it may be possible to mix 128 bit integer and 256 bit FP operations to improve throughput, but, despite the complexity, would only matter to Intel Sandy/Ivy Bridge CPUs

+ParPar includes a AVX2 and AVX512BW implementation of the algorithm.
+Despite limitations, these seem to perform fairly well, however the implementations have basically needed to be rewritten for each vector size to take advantage of the features provided by the AVX extension.
+Hence, these implementations are quite different from the SSE2 implementation, and have little code in common.

 x86 Micro-optimisations (JIT)
 -----------------------------